silverweed/lifish/README.md

 The game can be compiled on *nix (tested on Linux, OSX and FreeBSD) via `cmake . && make` (you need to have SFML >=2.4 installed).

-On Windows, I'm able to compile the game via gcc under MinGW-w64 (I use the TDM-GCC compiler).
+On Windows, the game can be compiled using MinGW-w64 (I use the TDM-GCC compiler).
 Avoid the Visual Studio compiler, as it lacks decent C++11 support (it can't compile nlohmann/json).

 To get a working build environment, you can follow the steps on